JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## About Billiards

-A dynamical billiard is a system where a particle is propagating as a straight line from obstacle to obstacle, performing specular reflection at the boundary of the obstacles.
+A dynamical billiard is a system where a particle is propagating inside a domain, bouncing from obstacle to obstacle by a specular reflection at the boundary of the obstacles.
+This basic idea can be extended in many ways, one of which is replacing the particle orbit from a straight line to a circle.

 Billiard systems have been used extensively in mathematics, nonlinear dynamics and chaos and played an important role in the development of nonlinear science.
 The [wikipedia page](https://en.wikipedia.org/wiki/Dynamical_billiards) has many examples of different types of billiards.
 Also, the [scholarpedia](http://www.scholarpedia.org/article/Dynamical_billiards) entry is a good read on the subject.

 ## Features

-* Modular creation of a [billiard](basic/high_level/#billiard) from well defined obstacles. **Arbitrary** billiard shapes can be made and no shape is "hard coded".
+* Modular creation of a [billiard](basic/high_level/#billiard) from well defined obstacles.
+Arbitrary billiard shapes can be made and no shape is "hard coded".
 * Full support for both *straight*  and *magnetic* propagation of a particle in a billiard table.
     * During magnetic propagation the particle orbit is a circle instead of a line!
     * All features exist for both types of propagation!
     * See the [high level API](basic/high_level) to get started!

 * Support for creating [random initial conditions](basic/high_level/#random-initial-conditions) in an arbitrary billiard.
 * [Ray-splitting implementation](ray-splitting): a particle may propagate